WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 2. International classification

-Features of the ICF approach to the concepts of "health" and "disability" - a shift in focus from the cause of the disease and its consequences to the assessment of all components of health, including the social aspects of disability and "contextual" factors (environment and personality traits).
-The main idea set out in the document is that every person can experience a deterioration in health, and the resulting disability is not a characteristic phenomenon only for a certain social group.
+Features of the ICF approach to the concepts of “health” and “disability” are a shift in focus from the cause of the disease and its consequences to the assessment of all components of health, including the social aspects of disability and “contextual” factors ( environment and personal characteristics).
+The main idea set out in the document is that every person can experience deterioration in health, and the limitations in opportunities that arise in connection with this are not a characteristic phenomenon only for a certain social group.

-Everyone can experience deterioration in health, and the resulting disability is not a characteristic phenomenon only for a certain social group.
+Every person can experience deterioration in health, and the resulting limitations in opportunities are not a characteristic phenomenon only for a certain social group.

-According to the ICF, a disorder is the loss or deviation from the norm of a certain physiological function or part of the body.
-The term "disability" is used to refer to individual functioning characteristics associated with physiological, sensory and mental impairments, perceptual disorders, as well as various types of chronic diseases.
-Disability is considered in relation to three main aspects: organs and related functions and dysfunctions: paralysis, blindness, etc.; activity and activity limitations: inability to stand or sit, etc.; social activity and its limitations: discrimination in employment, difficulties in moving around the city, etc.
+According to the ICF, a disorder is the loss or abnormality of a specific physiological function or part of the body.
+The term "disability" is used to refer to individual characteristics functioning associated with physiological, sensory, mental, and perceptual impairments, as well as various types chronic diseases.
+Disability is considered in relation to three main aspects: organs and associated functions and dysfunctions: paralysis, blindness, etc.; activity and activity limitations: inability to stand or sit, etc.; social activity and its limitations: discrimination in hiring, difficulties when moving around the city, etc.

-Types (categories) of disability include various physiological and mental disorders that make it difficult or impossible for a person to perform daily activities, as well as complicate communication with others.
+Types (categories) of disability include various physiological and mental impairments that make it difficult or impossible for a person to carry out everyday activities, as well as complicate communication with others.

 Mobility and physiological disorders

-• violations of the structure of the upper limbs;
+• disorders of the structure of the upper limbs;

-• violations of the structure of the lower extremities;
+• disorders of the structure of the lower extremities;

 • violations of fine motor skills of the hands;

-Mobility disorders can be congenital or acquired with age.
-They can also be the result of illness or injury.
-For example, people who have a fractured limb also fall into this category.
+Mobility impairments can be congenital or acquired with age.
+They can also be the consequences of illness or injury.
+For example, people who have suffered a broken limb also fall into this category.

-Spinal cord injuries often lead to lifelong health problems.
+Injuries spinal cord often lead to lifelong health problems.
 As a rule, damage occurs as a result of serious accidents.
-Damage can be complete or incomplete.
-In the case of incomplete damage, the conductive capacity of the nerve fibers of the spinal cord is partially preserved.
-In some cases, damage may be the consequences of birth trauma.
+Damage may be complete or incomplete.
+In case of incomplete damage, the conductive capacity of the nerve fibers of the spinal cord is partially preserved.
+In some cases, the damage may be the result of a birth injury.

-Head trauma is a disorder of the brain.
-Brain damage leads to disruption in its work.
-There are two main types of injuries - acquired and traumatic, the degree of damage varies from mild to severe.
+Head injuries are disorders of the brain.
+Damage to the brain leads to disruptions in its functioning.
+The two main types of injuries are acquired and traumatic, and the degree of injury varies from mild to severe.
 The first type of damage is not congenital, but occurs after birth.
-The second type of injuries is mainly due to the influence of external influences: traffic and domestic accidents, sports injuries, criminal incidents, recreational injuries, etc. Traumatic injuries can lead to emotional dysfunction and behavioral disorders.
+The second type of damage is mainly caused by the influence of external influences: road traffic and domestic accidents, sports injuries, criminal incidents, recreational injuries, etc. Traumatic injuries can lead to emotional dysfunction and behavioral disorders.

-Hundreds of thousands of people suffer from various visual impairments - from minor to serious.
+Hundreds of thousands of people suffer from vision problems ranging from minor to severe.
 Some disorders can lead to blindness over time.
-Most often, visual impairments are caused by damage to the cornea of the eye, damage to the white of the eye, diseases provoked by diabetes, dry eyes, corneal transplants.
+Most often, visual impairment is caused by damage to the cornea of the eye, damage to the white membrane of the eye, diseases caused by diabetes, dry eyes, and corneal transplants.

 Hearing loss can be partial or complete.
-Deafness can be congenital or develop with age due to diseases.
+Deafness can be congenital or develop with age due to illness.
 For example, meningitis can cause damage to the auditory nerve or cochlea.

 Perceptual disorders include dyslexia, various difficulties in acquiring knowledge, and speech disorders.